diekei/2023_EBR_coastal_beetles_dispersal/README.md

 Data and code repository for 'Testing the floating dispersal hypothesis on four coastal beetles species in Schiermonnikoog' published at Entomologische Berichten

 ## Data
-- '2023_EBR_data_survival.csv': survival data excerpt
+- '2023_EBR_data_survival.csv': data excerpt

 ## Code
-- '2023_EBR_script.R': survival analysis code in R
+- '2023_EBR_script.R': survival curve analysis and visualisation code in R